 High Court to hear challenge against new Garda chief

-Legal proceedings are due to get under way in the High Court in a challenge against the choice for the country’s new police chief.
+Legal proceedings are due to get under way in the High Court in a challenge against the choice for the new Garda chief.

 Ciaran MacAirt, whose grandmother Kathleen Irvine was killed during The Troubles, has brought the action in a bid to prevent Police Service of Northern Ireland Deputy Chief Constable Drew Harris from being appointed to the role.